aurollan/Embedded_C_STM32F3/06.MAKEFILE/readme.md

 ##### Why do i have to set all this options ?
-Because we will use arm-gcc toolchain to compile an executable for a specific target. \
+Because we will use arm-gcc toolchain to compile an executable for a specific target it doesn't know anything about. \
 It's called cross-compilation. \
-We have to tell arm-gcc information so it can made an appropriate executable.
+We have to tell arm-gcc information so it can made the appropriate executable.

 ### -mthumb
 ##### What is Thumb ?